kautilyaa/ticket-creation-customer-support/README.md

 For reference refer https://www.youtube.com/watch?v=oH-CcEjNNjs&feature=youtu.be .<br>
 <br>
-Here the language used is python with pakages like numpy , matplotlib, and the most used package is ** ** nltk_ _ .
+Here the language used is python with pakages like csv, imaplib, smtplib, email, matplotlib, random, re and the most used package is **_nltk_**.
+For processing the details, it is used to take out the word.
 <br>